 ICT-based services aimed at supporting safety, autonomy and effectiveness of feeding daily activities are proposed, either home-based (in the kitchen environment) and internet-based.
-Simple services deal with the kitchen safety management, whereas more articulated ones will fully exploit networking among devices (remote operation features) and among people (social oriented applications).
+Simple services deals with the kitchen safety management, whereas more articulated ones will fully exploit networking among devices (remote operation features) and among people (social-oriented applications).
 User-centred design strategies are exploited to ensure service usability and trustworthiness, user’s reward and satisfaction.
 Designed features will enter the mainstream production line of a large enterprise.

 Smart appliances, including network connectivity features, will be designed and produced: AAL features will be accounted for into mainstream industry production, fulfilling “design for all” prescriptions.
 The whole industrial design cycle will be carried out within the project, leading to fully certified, ready-to-market devices.
 Services supporting independent and rewarding kitchen activities will be made available and tested on a 18 month pilot phase, in 3 European countries.
 Users and market perspectives will be assessed through evaluation tools, also exploited for iterative trimming of devised solutions.

 |INDESIT Company SpA||Large Industry||Italy||www.indesitcompany.com|

 |Department Of Social Services, Local Council Brasov||End User||Romania||www.brasovcity.ro|

 |Università degli Studi di Parma, Centro di Collaborazione sulle Tecnologie Assistive||R&D||Italy||www.unipr.it|

 |SC Vision Systems SRL||R&D||Romania||www.vision-systems.ro|